keddo/nytimes_clone/README.md

 # Positioning and Floating Elements | Nytimes Clone

-> This assignment consists of making a clone of a New York Times article page.
+> This Project consists of making a clone of a New York Times article page.
 By this point, It helps as to be familiar with the concepts of:
    - Embedding images
    - Working with forms (buttons in this case)
    - Floats and positioning